-Jiaogulan’s remarkable ability to stimulate the body’s own production of both SOD and glutathione must be at the heart of the reason why it has been so strongly associated with anti-aging and longevity.
+Jiaogulan's remarkable ability to stimulate the body's own production of both SOD and glutathione may be at the heart of the reason why it has been consistently associated with anti-aging and longevity.

-Science seems to have finally found the mechanism to explain how and why so many Jiaogulan users in China lived to be 100 years old in good health, and why they called it “The Herb of Immortality”.
+Science may have discovered the mechanism to explain why so many Jiaogulan users in China are reported to have been centenarians in good health, and why they called it the “herb of immortality”.

-Jiaogulan is not like any other source of antioxidants, because it does not act in the same way as fruits, vegetables, vitamins, and other herbs.
+Jiaogulan is not like any other source of antioxidants, because it does not act in the same way as fruits, vegetables, and vitamins.

 Instead, its many saponins (the main active chemical compounds, also called gypenosides) have the ability to stimulate our bodies to produce the most powerful and vital antioxidants of all - the endogenous antioxidants superoxide dismutase, glutathione peroxidase, and catalase.